0xAtef/0xAtef.github.io/_tabs/about.md

 ### Experience

-**Sr. Cyber Defense Engineer**
+#### Sr. Cyber Defense Engineer

 - Administered and optimized SOC platforms—including SIEM, SOAR, EDR, and NDR—ensuring robust security monitoring and efficient response capabilities.
 - Implemented and integrated security solutions across SOC platforms, emphasizing automation and process efficiency.
--	Managed Digital Risk Protection (DRP) and Threat Intelligence Platforms (TIP) cases, ensuring prompt and effective responses to security incidents.
+- Managed Digital Risk Protection (DRP), Attack Surface Management (ASM), and Threat Intelligence Platforms (TIP) cases, ensuring prompt and effective responses to security incidents.
 - Authored and escalated Incident Response reports to top management, aligning security strategies and lessons learned with business objectives.
 - Collaborated with the GRC team on PCI DSS log simulation and supported other governance, risk, and compliance functions related to SOC.
 - Enhanced threat detection, monitoring, and response capabilities, driving continuous improvements in SOC operations.
 - Automated SOC processes, boosting operational efficiency and reducing response times.
--	Assessed security products and contributed to the POC process for various security solutions (EDR, Mail Gateway, TIP, and SOAR) to ensure their effectiveness.
+- Assessed security products and contributed to the POC process for various security solutions (EDR, Mail Gateway, TIP, ASM, Dark Web Monitoring, DRP, and SOAR) to ensure their effectiveness.

-**Cyber Defense Engineer**
+#### Cyber Defense Engineer

 - Managed SOAR platform "The Hive" for incident response.
 - Automated SOC processes to improve efficiency.
 - Performed EDR assessments.
 - Supported the SOC team with complex security incidents
 - Integrate with the GRC team in any GRC functionalities related to SOC.
 - SIEM Administration

-**Sr. SOC Analyst**.
+#### Sr. SOC Analyst

 - Establish SOC team for the first online bank in Egypt.
 “Misr Digital Innovation”
 - Implementation of SOAR solution “TheHive”.